UKCloud/maloja/maloja/doc/api.rst

 Surveyor module
 ===============

-The Surveyor is launched by the Broker whenever a :py:class:`maloja.types.Survey` message is received.
+The Surveyor is registered to run whenever a :py:class:`maloja.types.Survey` message is received by the Broker.

 .. autoclass:: maloja.surveyor.Surveyor
    :members: